This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Shaping and Adding the Peanut Butter Filling

 1. Roll Out, Coat With Sugar: Once chilled, divide the dough into two pieces.
-Wrap one in plastic wrap and place it back in the fridge, and place the other on a clean surface that has been lightly dusted with powdered sugar.
-Dust the top of the dough with additional powdered sugar and use a rolling pin to roll it out into a rectangle that is 1/4 inch thick.
+Wrap one in plastic wrap and place it back in the fridge.
+Place the other on a clean surface that has been lightly dusted with powdered sugar.
+Dust the top of the dough with additional powdered sugar and use a rolling pin to roll it out.
+Make it into a rectangle that is 1/4 inch thick.
 Periodically lift the dough to make sure it’s not sticking.
 Dust with more powdered sugar as needed to prevent it from sticking.

 3. Roll it Up: Starting with the longer side of your rectangle, carefully roll it up into a tight log.

 4. Cut Into Slices: Use a sharp knife to slice into pieces about 1/2″ thick.
 Repeat steps 5-8 with the remaining dough.
-Serve and enjoy.
+Serve and enjoy this potato candy.

 • Try a different kind of spread for the filling!
 It won’t be traditional, but almond butter, Nutella, cookie butter…these would all be delicious in this recipe!